lucasart/c-chess-cli/README.md

  * `st=N`: time limit per move, in seconds (can be fractional like `st=0.123`).
  * `depth=N`: depth limit per move.
  * `nodes=N`: node limit per move.
+ * `proto=PROTO`: protocol to use.
+Either uci (default) or xboard.
+Note that not all xboard features are supported.
  * `option.OPTION=VALUE`: Set custom option OPTION to value VALUE.

 ### Sampling